sdl-context/integration/cwd_image_js/src/main/resources/readme.md

 *   The resolved src URL will have the `:` within the protocol removed.
 For example `http://www.mysite.com` will become `http//www.mysite.com`

-*   The content of the `data-rule` attribute will be prepended to the beginning of the src URL.
-For example a `data-rule` of `/scale/100x200` and a src URL of `http//www.mysite.com/my/image.jpg` will become `/scale/100x200/http//www.mysite.com/my/image.jpg`
+*   The content of the `data-cid-rule` attribute will be prepended to the beginning of the src URL.
+For example a `data-cid-rule` of `/scale/100x200` and a src URL of `http//www.mysite.com/my/image.jpg` will become `/scale/100x200/http//www.mysite.com/my/image.jpg`

 *   The transformation handler location will be prepended to the beginning of the src URL.
 For example, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg`.
 This location can be customised (see below).

-*   The content of the `data-to-rule` attribute will be appended to the end of the src URL.
-For example with a `data-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg/to/image.gif`
+*   The content of the `data-cid-to-rule` attribute will be appended to the end of the src URL.
+For example with a `data-cid-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg/to/image.gif`

 *   If a custom visibility style has been specified during configuration, then the element visibility will be set